 Like probably everyone else, summer is one of my favorite times of year!
 I really enjoy having my kids out of school and to be able to do fun things with them.
-Of course now, they pretty much have their own schedules (being teens), but we still really enjoy our summers.
+Of course, now they pretty much have their own schedules (being teens), but we still really enjoy our summers.
 Reading probably isn’t on any kids top 10 list of what they want to do over their summer break, but we can change that!
 So, here’s my ideas to get your kids reading this summer!

 Choose A Theme

 One way to get your kids reading this summer is to choose a theme!
-This has always been one of our favorite things to do over the summer has been to … Choose a Theme for the Summer!
+This has always been one of our favorite things to do over the summer … Choose a Theme for the Summer!

 Why We Choose a Theme

 Why choose a theme?
 What does this even mean?

 Well, let me tell you all about it!